United States men's national rugby league team: Current squad

-Players
+Competitive record

-Competitive Record
+Overall and IRL Rankings

-USA national side's competitive record up to date as of 25 April 2021.
+U.S. national side's competitive record up to date as of 28 February 2025.

 World Cup

-The USA have competed in 2 World Cups.
+The U.S. have competed in 2 World Cups.
 In 2007 they entered into qualifying for the 2008 World Cup but were unsuccessful.
 However, they qualified for the following 2013 World Cup and reached the quarter finals.

 Colonial Cup

-The Colonial Cup is an international Cup competition between the US and Canada.
+The Colonial Cup is an international Cup competition between the U.S. and Canada.